-Ahold ups stakes in U.S. grocery war with mini-"robot supermarkets"
+Ahold ups stakes in U.S. grocery war with mini-'robot supermarkets'

 The U.S. grocery ecommerce market is still in its infancy at just 1.6 percent of sales, but it is expected to more than double by 2023, according to industry research group IGD.

 Ahold, which makes almost two thirds of its sales in the United States, wants to boost ecommerce sales to 5 billion euros ($5.8 billion) by 2020, or about 8 percent of total turnover, from 2.8 billion in 2017.
+It will update that target next week.

-Its U.S. online sales should near $1 billion by the end of the year as it creates a shared ecommerce infrastructure for all of its store-based brands, along with its online grocery site Peapod, Chief Executive Frans Muller said in August.
+Its U.S. online sales should near $1 billion by the end of the year as it creates a shared ecommerce infrastructure for all of its store-based brands, along with its online grocery site Peapod, Muller said in August.

-Additional reporting by Lisa Baertlein in Los Angeles; Toby Sterling and Bart Meijer in Amsterdam; Piotr Lipinski, Zuzanna Szymanska and Pawel Goraj in Gdynia; James Davey in London; Editing by Mike Collett-White
+Additional reporting by Lisa Baertlein in Los Angeles; Anthony Deutsch, Toby Sterling and Bart Meijer in Amsterdam; Piotr Lipinski, Zuzanna Szymanska and Pawel Goraj in Gdynia; James Davey in London; Editing by Mike Collett-White